anthonykasza/hdc_experiments/README.md

   - cos(A+B) == cos(B+A)
 - multiplication - multiplying two vectors into a single sector ensures all three has low similarity
   - distributes over add
+  - binding is is a tensor-product approximation with a fixed-dimension result
   - no binding problem in HDC, to bind is to multiply
   - multiplication "binds" multiple vectors into a single vector
     - things can be "unbound" from the resulting vector by multiplying it with a constituent's inverse